Did you know your average promoter can be worth 700% of what a normal insurance client is worth in terms of referrals and retention?!

 Although a fantastic experience with an insurance agency will certainly delight a client, people still aren’t overly eager to talk with others about it.
 Rather, promoters in this industry are largely opportunistic; acting as vocal promoters in situations that call for it.
 In fact, 77% of your clients are willing to refer you.
 It’s the job of the insurance agent to take full advantage of these opportunities.
 This includes using personalized communication that gives reason to already-willing clients to actively share their experiences with friends and family.
 It also means finding new ways for clients to refer and making it very easy for promoters to do so.

 Not long ago, the terms ‘referral’ and ‘personal recommendation’ were used interchangeably when talking about how someone was promoting their insurance agent to others.
 But over the past decade, the way people communicate has evolved and a referral can now take several different forms.
 The most significant of which for an insurance agent is a testimonial, online review, or personal recommendation.
 Each one contributes in its own way; ultimately providing credibility and visibility to an insurance agency.

-Whereas before consumers had access only to a small network of friends and family to lean on for recommendations—today people have instant access to hundreds of public reviews and testimonials.
+Before consumers had access only to a small network of friends and family to lean on for recommendations—today people have instant access to countless online reviews and testimonials.
 At the same time, personal recommendations are still a very powerful way of getting your foot in the door with new prospects.
 If an agent wants to realize the full 7x value of their promoters, they need to have a strategy of collecting referrals in their various forms.